Eliana Rivero Research Scholarship

 As a condition of the award, recipients will give a lecture at FIU on their research project upon returning from their travel and will submit a three-page single-spaced summary of their research findings and a detailed budget, including all relevant receipts.
 Any publications resulting from research conducted during the scholarship period should acknowledge the Eliana Rivero Research Scholarship in Cuban Studies and the Cuban Research Institute for their support.

-The winner of the 2016 Eliana Rivero Scholarship was Maikel Fariñas Borrego, a Ph.D. student in History at the University of North Carolina at Chapel Hill.
-His Ph.D. dissertation project is entitled "Envisioning Capitalist Alternatives: The Emergence of Urban Entrepreneurs and the Politics of Influence in Cuba, 1920–1958."
+- Maikel Fariñas Borrego, Ph.D. student in History, University of North Carolina, Chapel Hill, "Envisioning Capitalist Alternatives: The Emergence of Urban Entrepreneurs and the Politics of Influence in Cuba, 1920–1958" (2016)

 About Eliana Rivero